fatihkaplama/CS102-PROJECT/readme2.txt

   WHAT REMAINS TO BE DONE:
 We could not solve the volume button issue and we have received API errors when trying to add methods.
 Musics can be applied from    Musics Page, however we cannot mute the music in other pages.
+It is not compatible for all phones, we could not solve this issue.

   SYSTEM OVERVIEW:
 Software --> Android Studio 3.6.1